kubeflow/website/content/en/docs/components/katib/user-guides/katib-config.md

 +++
-title = "Katib Configuration Overview" description = "How to make changes in Katib configuration" weight = 70
+title = "How to use Katib Config" description = "Katib configuration overview and how to update values" weight = 70
 +++

 This guide describes